Stay up to date

 HTTP Basic Authentication

 HTTP Basic Authentication is the most straight forward and the easiest method where a sender places a user:password into the request header.
 This information is encoded with base 64 format, converting the username and password into a set of 64 characters that are transmitted to the server.
-This method does not includes other concepts such as handshake, cookies, session tokens or other speciality solutions and all authentication information is part of a single HTTP header.
+This method does not include other concepts such as handshake, cookies, session tokens or other speciality solutions and all authentication information is part of a single HTTP header.

 An example of a Basic Auth in a request header: